AugustoAnguita/GeneSeqRules/README.md

 	(4) Run the script.

 Important Note: The script is adapted to the current example problem.
 If you change the localization of input required .cel files or their name, you will need to modify the code.
 Each code line has been carefully annotated with full explanation.
 Read in detail each code comment before making any change.

-#	STEP - 2 	PRE-PROCESSING

-These lines are instructions for running the "./GeneSeqRules/required_codes/Part_2_gene_expression_discretization_and_sequence_database_generation.r" R script, which is intended for the discretization of absolute gene expression values and the generation of the sequence database.

-Required Script:

-	- "./GeneSeqRules/required_codes/Part_2_gene_expression_discretization_and_sequence_database_generation.r"

-Instructions:

-	(1) Open an Ubuntu-console or a Windows-Command Prompt.

-	(2) Run R environment 3.6.0 or higher.

-	(3) Install the required packages listed in the script.

-	(4) Run the script.

-Important Note: The script is adapted to the current example problem.
-If you change the localization of input required files or their name, you will need to modify the code.
-The current script is prepared for discretizing a microarray with three temporal records.
+The PART 2 of the current script is prepared for discretizing a microarray with three temporal records.
 In the case of analyzing an array dataset with 4 available time records, you will need to adapt the code.
 Each code line has been carefully annotated with full explanation.
 Read in detail each code comment before making any change.

-#	STEP - 3 	PRE-PROCESSING

-These lines are instructions for adapting each generated sequence database to the data format required by the CMRules algorithm.
-Note: the process should be repeated individually in each of the generated sequence databases.

-Required Input files:

-	- Each generated sequence database.
-They are available as "./GeneSeqRules/Output_files/Sequence_databases/Group_1/GENE_EXPRESSION_Sequence_DB_meanFC_GROUP_1.csv" for group 1 and as "./GeneSeqRules/Output_files/Sequence_databases/Group_2/GENE_EXPRESSION_Sequence_DB_meanFC_GROUP_2.csv" for group 2.

-Instructions:

-	(1) Open each generated sequence database with a spreadsheet manager such as Microsoft Excel and remove row- and column- names (they correspond with the first column and the first row from the dataset respectively).

-	(2) Find and replace with an empty space all NAs from the sequence database.
-If you are doing this modification with Microsoft Excel, please, select the option to move columns to the left when removing NAs.

-	(3) Copy and paste the resulting rows and columns into a text editor such as Gedit or Notepad++.
-Then, replace all "\t" by a single space.

-	(4) Save each output sequence database with the name "GENE_EXPRESSION_Sequence_DB_meanFC_GROUP_X_formated" in its corresponding directory.
-That is to say:

-	"./GeneSeqRules/Output_files/Sequence_databases/Group_1/Formated_Sequence_DB/GENE_EXPRESSION_Sequence_DB_meanFC_GROUP_1_formated"

-	for the file group 1 AND

-	"./GeneSeqRules/Output_files/Sequence_databases/Group_2/Formated_Sequence_DB/GENE_EXPRESSION_Sequence_DB_meanFC_GROUP_2_formated"

-	for the file group 2

-#	STEP - 4 	KNOWLEDGE-EXTRACTION
+#	STEP - 2 	KNOWLEDGE-EXTRACTION

 These lines are instructions for running the knowledge-extraction stage of our proposed pipeline.
 Particularly, this code will apply the CMRules algorithm in each generated sequence database.
 Note: the process should be repeated individually in each of the generated sequence databases.
 For this part of the pipeline, we employ a third-person software named SPMF.
 SPMF is an open-source data mining mining library written in Java, specialized in pattern mining (the discovery of patterns in data) (http://www.philippe-fournier-viger.com/spmf/).